 What is student ‘engagement’?

-There are almost as many definitions of ‘engagement’ as there are studies on its role and effect.
+There are almost as many definitions of ‘engagement’ as studies on its role and effect.
+And there is no clear concept of how student engagement is measured.
 In 2010, Dr Vicki Trowler reviewed more than 1000 analyses of student engagement to identify definitions and themes.
 But that wasn’t a complete collection.
 To try to limit the scope of the review, which Trowler acknowledged was enormous, she reviewed research that authors themselves identified as dealing with ‘student engagement’.
 She also excluded a mountain of ‘grey literature’ on blogs and other sources.

 In short, there isn’t an agreed focus for research or action on student engagement.
 But, what Trowler did find was: